ttkorhonen/e3pages/docs/kb/training/workbook/13_working_with_e3_conda.md

   # --- snip snip ---
 ```

-Note tconda will automatically select the latest version of `epics-base`
+Note that conda will automatically select the latest version of `epics-base`
 from the conda-e3-virtual channel.
 This selection will be made in a manner
 that ensures compatibility with the rest of the packages, including,
 for example, the `stream` package.